 How long does Homemade Cashew milk last?

-Assuming it’s stored in an air-tight container in the refrigerator, it will usually last 3 days.
-Nut milk can have a tendency to separate after sitting for hours in the fridge, be sure to shake well before using it to bring it back to the creamy texture.
+Assuming it's stored in an air-tight container in the refrigerator, it will usually last 3 days.
+Nut milk can have a tendency to separate after sitting for hours in the fridge so be sure to shake well before using it to bring it back to the creamy texture.